I have been running this blog since 2005. I got started with WordPress but eventually migrated to a static site generator called Jekyll in 2010.

 Second, Jekyll relying on a Ruby environment is a hassle.
 Getting a new environment setup on a new machine is always a pain, with some gem always being reluctant to install and leading to Googling about 5 different issues before it's resolved.

 Most of my development needs revolve around this website: writing, designing, building and modifying photosets and articles.
-My development flow would typically just involve Google Chrome, Atom text editor and a Hyper terminal on each of Windows machines running using Ubuntu via WSL as mentioned here.
+My development flow would typically just involve Google Chrome, Visual Studio Code editor and iTerm2 terminal.

 Always back up your website.